learning-zone/react-basics/README.md

     - **componentDidUpdate:** Mostly it is used to update the DOM in response to prop or state changes.
 This will not fire if `shouldComponentUpdate()` returns `false`.
     - **componentWillUnmount** It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.

-    Before 16.3

-    - **componentWillMount:** Executed before rendering and is used for App level configuration in your root component.
-    - **componentDidMount:** Executed after first rendering and here all AJAX requests, DOM or state updates, and set up event listeners should occur.
-    - **componentWillReceiveProps:** Executed when particular prop updates to trigger state transitions.
-    - **shouldComponentUpdate:** Determines if the component will be updated or not.
-By default it returns `true`.
-If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
-It is a great place to improve performance as it allows you to prevent a re-render if component receives new prop.
-    - **componentWillUpdate:** Executed before re-rendering the component when there are props & state changes confirmed by `shouldComponentUpdate()` which returns true.
-    - **componentDidUpdate:** Mostly it is used to update the DOM in response to prop or state changes.
-    - **componentWillUnmount:** It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.

 #### Q. What are Higher-Order Components?
 A *higher-order component* (*HOC*) is a function that takes a component and returns a new component.
 Basically, it's a pattern that is derived from React's compositional nature.

 We call them **pure components** because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.

     ```javascript
     const EnhancedComponent = higherOrderComponent(WrappedComponent)
     ```
 HOC can be used for many use cases:

 1. Code reuse, logic and bootstrap abstraction.
 2. Render hijacking.
 3. State abstraction and manipulation.
 4. Props manipulation.

 #### Q. How to create props proxy for HOC component?
 You can add/edit props passed to the component using *props proxy* pattern like this:

     ```jsx harmony
     function HOC(WrappedComponent) {